 Apnea and snoring in children occur for many reasons, for example, due to:

-At the first suspicion of sleep apnea in a child, for example, if they snore, it is necessary to take the minor to a doctor.
+At the first suspicion of sleep apnea in a child, for example, if they snore, it is necessary to take the child to a doctor.

 OSA is characterized by two types of manifestations: symptoms that occur at night and daytime manifestations.
 Parents may notice the following nocturnal signs of sleep apnea: